susan123-dot/testin/README.md

         - Explorotary Testing

             It is an ad hoc testing approach where testers explore the software without any specific test scripts, aiming to uncover defects and gain insights.
+        - Load Testing

+            It tests the software's performance under expected load conditions to assess its stability and response time.